 Invest in Georgia

-Invest in Georgia provides one-stop-shop services for investors to ensure they connect to the right stakeholders and receive relevant information.
+Invest in Georgia provides one-stop-shop services for investors to ensure they connect to the right stakeholders and receive relevant information, whether setting up a new factory or expanding existing operations.
 Supporting companies before, during and after the investment process, Invest in Georgia has the experience and expertise to ensure that your new facility finds the skilled workforce that it needs.

 For more information, download the whitepaper below.